 Christmas Eve Box

-You could try burning some of the kids excess energy off with a walk around the neighbourhood to look at houses decorated for Christmas.
+You could try burning some of the kids excess energy off with a walk around the neighbourhood to look at houses that are decorated for Christmas.
 My kids are in absolute awe of the brightly lit windows and inflatable garden snowmen in our neighbourhood.
+I love that people go to so much effort nowadays, it adds that extra bit of magic to the dark nights of Winter.

 This year we are going to add a new tradition by tracking Father Christmas using the NORAD website.
 You could add some new traditions to your own Christmas eve routine or even just try something new this year.
 I love adding new traditions every year.